cmile-inc/lib-common/common-test-util/README.md

-# test-common-util
+# common-test-util

-The `test-common-util` package provides a set of utilities and configurations for constructing test cases against various services such as MongoDB, PostgreSQL, GCP Storage, GCP Secret Manager, and more.
+The `common-test-util` package provides a set of utilities and configurations for constructing test cases against various services such as MongoDB, PostgreSQL, GCP Storage, GCP Secret Manager, and more.
 These utilities are designed to facilitate the setup and execution of tests in a consistent and efficient manner.

 ## Project Structure